baranbyzt/tesodev-frontend-challange/README.md

 ### live:
 https://tesodev-frontend-challange-kohl.vercel.app/
+!!!
+This project does not support responsive design !!!

 ### about the project
 In this project, it is a frontend test case that is divided into certain parts.